-A good tip: Google the high-income areas in town and check out those stores first.
-Rich people like to trash items that still have tags on them!
+A good tip: research the high-income areas in town and check out those stores first.
+Rich people often donate items that still have tags on them!
 I buy plates and cookware there, too!

 Another good tip: Shop at the beginning of a new season.
 People feel compelled to buy new things when a new season starts and stores are stocking for the season.
 Inevitably, people will donate old things to make way for the new things.

 Eat lunch out and eat dinner in.

 If you’re the kind of foodie that lives to dine at restaurants, consider doing so for lunch instead of dinner.
 Every restaurant I’ve worked at (a lot!) has a lunch menu that has reduced prices.
 The portion sizes are usually only 10% less than the dinner menu and you pay much less.
 You can try new food places on a budget.